bkj123/ExData_Plotting1/README.md

 This repository is from the Coursera Johns Hopkins' Exploratory Data Analysis course.

 The original README.md is below.
-Just download and uncompress the source file to folder.
+Just download and uncompress the source file.
-Set that location as your working directory and you should be ready to go.
+Set that location where you downloaded the file as your working directory and you should be ready to go.

 Please not that if you are running this in Rstudio and you get a "Error in plot.new() : figure margins too large" message, be sure that your plot window in RStudio (usually on